 The faculty or staff member must submit a Personal Electronic Device Form (if the document does not open or download automatically, choose save-as and save to your computer).
-Faculty should submit forms directly to the Controller.
-Staff should submit forms to their department head who will pass the form onto the Controller.
-When required, the Controller will consult with the Dean of the Faculty or Vice President for Finance and Administration regarding individual purchases.
-The Controller will notify the staff or faculty member directly if the purchase is approved.
+Faculty should submit forms directly to the Manager for Procurement and Auxiliary Services, Bob Harris.
+Staff should submit forms to their department head who will pass the form onto the Manager for Procurement.
+When required, the Manager for Procurement will consult with the Dean of the Faculty or Vice President for Finance and Administration regarding individual purchases.
+The Manager for Procurement will notify the staff or faculty member directly if the purchase is approved.

 For support on the standard services listed below please contact Client Services by phone 413-597-4090 or email firstname.lastname@example.org to set up an appointment.

 Using tablets to project in the classroom will require standardization specified by Instructional Technology.
 Contact your ITech liaison if you want help exploring ways to use tablets in instruction.

 If you wish to do any projection from the iPad make sure you include an Apple HDMI adapter in the purchase.